Skip to main content

 Tenancy deposit protection

-Rules for protecting a deposit paid on or after 6 April 2007 in a tenancy deposit protection scheme, including when a tenancy is renewed on or after that date.
+Rules for protecting a deposit in a tenancy deposit protection scheme.

 This content applies to England

-On receiving a deposit in relation to an assured shorthold tenancy, a landlord, or their agent,[1] must both:[2]
+When a tenant pays a deposit in relation to an assured or assured shorthold tenancy, a landlord or their agent must:[1]

 • protect the deposit by complying with the initial requirements of an authorised scheme